Mt Laurel second grader sings at big-name Nashville venues - Shelby County Reporter

 “We knew she had something by then,” Lofthus said.
 “People were just blown away.”

-A video of Evan Riley singing caught the attention of voice coach Steve Pennington, who immediately recognized her young talent.
+A video of Evan Riley singing “Blue” by Leann Rimes at a school-wide Christmas performance for an audience of about 1,000 people caught the attention of voice coach Steve Pennington, who immediately recognized her young talent.

 Pennington, who has worked with Evan Riley for the last six months, helped set up the opportunity for her to perform in Nashville, Lofthus said.

-“This is first opportunity that came her way, and it was the biggest,” she said.
+“This is the first opportunity that came her way, and it was the biggest,” she said.
 “We didn’t know if she would get intimidated.
 It’s a really hard thing to put your child through, but we felt with her confidence and level of talent, she was going to be able to figure it out.”

 Evan Riley had never performed with a band before Nashville, but she took the challenge in stride as she sang with different bands each of the three times she took the stage.